| What's New|| |

 Iowa nonfarm employment increased to 1,549,600 in June, an increase of 3,100 over May.
 Gains were concentrated in government this month.

 |BLS-The Employment Situation News Release|

-|Iowa Short Term Occupational Projections 2012 - 2014|
+|Iowa Long & Short Term Occupational Projections|

-|Short Term Occupational Projections are available for Iowa.
-The Occupational Projections provide detailed occupational information on the estimated activity for each occupation in the areas of employment, new jobs, replacements and total annual openings.
-Projections can be downloaded and printed on letter-sized (8.5" x 11") paper.|
+|2013-2015 and 2012-2022 statewide projections are now available!
+The Occupational Projections provide detailed occupational information on the estimated activity for each occupation in areas of employment, new jobs, replacements, and total annual openings.

-|May-15-2013||Go To Article|
+|Oct-8-2013||Go To Article|